soundpress/RulesOfNYC/docs/c27/index.rst

 *§ 2-01 Applicability.* ::

-These regulations apply to Comptroller investigations, determinations, hearings, reports and recommendations, and orders under New York state labor law articles eight and nine and New York City administrative code Section 19-142; Comptroller investigations, determinations, hearings and reports and recommendations made to the New York city department of housing preservation and development under New York state real property tax law Sections 421-a (8), (16)(h) and (17)(g); and Comptroller investigations, determinations, hearings and reports and recommendations made to city agencies under the prevailing wage provisions of New York City administrative code Section 6-109.
+These regulations apply to Comptroller investigations, determinations, hearings, reports and recommendations, and orders under New York state labor law articles eight and nine and New York City Administrative Code § 19-142; Comptroller investigations, determinations, hearings and reports and recommendations made to the New York city department of housing preservation and development under New York state real property tax law § 421-a(8), (16)(h) and (17)(g); and Comptroller investigations, determinations, hearings and reports and recommendations made to city agencies under the prevailing wage provisions of New York City Administrative Code § 6-109.